The Book of 1 John

 Children of God keep His commands

-2. Beloved, we are now children of God, and it hasn’t yet been revealed what we will be.
+2. Beloved, we are now children of God, and it wasn’t yet revealed what we will be.
 We *know that when He is revealed, we will be like Him because we will see Him just as He is.

-3. And every man who has this hope in Him purifies himself just as He is pure.
+3. And every man having this hope in Him purifies himself just as He is pure.

-4. Every man who practices a sin also practices disregard for God’s commands,1“disregard for God’s commands” is one word in Greek, and is more literally “ignoring God’s law”.
+4. Every man practicing sin also practices disregard for God’s commands,1“disregard for God’s commands” is one word in Greek, and is more literally “ignoring God’s law”.
 It’s a noun, and literally means “those who are without law”; i.e. those who – either by ignorance or by rebellion – don’t obey God’s (moral) law. and sin is disregard for God’s commands.

 5. And you *know that He was revealed so He might take away sins; and there is no sin in Him.

-6. Every man who remains in Him doesn’t continue in sin.
-Every man who sins hasn’t seen Him and hasn’t known Him.
+6. Every man remaining in Him doesn’t continue in sin.
+Every man continually sinning hasn’t seen Him and hasn’t known Him.

-7. Little children, let no one mislead you; the man who practices righteousness is righteous, just as He is righteous.
+7. Little children, let no one mislead you; the man practicing righteousness is righteous just as He is righteous.

-8. The man who practices sin is from the Accuser because the Accuser sins from the beginning.
+8. The man practicing sin is from the Accuser because the Accuser sins from the beginning.
 The Son of God was revealed for this, so He might dissolve the works of the Accuser.

 9. Every man who has been born of God doesn’t practice sin because His seed remains in him, and he isn’t able to sin because he has been born of God.

-10. By this, the children of God and the children of the Accuser are obvious; every man who doesn’t practice righteousness isn’t of God, and neither is the man who doesn’t ^love his brother,
+10. By this, the children of God and the children of the Accuser are obvious; every man not practicing righteousness isn’t of God, and neither is the man not ^loving his brother,

-11. because this is the message that you heard from the beginning so you might ^love one another.
+11. because this is the message that you heard from the beginning so we might ^love one another.

-12. Not as Cain, who being of the evil one also slew his brother.
-And he slew him for what reason?
-Because his works were evil, but his brother’s were righteous.
+12. Not as Cain, who was of the evil one and slew his brother.
+And for what reason did he slay him?
+Because his works were evil but his brother’s were righteous.

 14. We *know that we have passed over from death into life because we ^love our brothers.
-The man who doesn’t ^love remains in death.
+The man not ^loving remains in death.

-15. Every man who hates his brother is a murderer, and you *know that every murderer doesn’t have the life of ages remaining in him.
+15. Every man hating his brother is a murderer, and you *know that every murderer doesn’t have the life of ages remaining in him.

-17. Whoever has a livelihood in the world, and sees his brother having a need, and shuts his heart from his brother, how does the ^love of God remain in him?
+17. But whoever has a livelihood in the world, and sees his brother having a need, and shuts his heart from his brother, how does the ^love of God remain in him?

 18. Little children, we shouldn’t ^love in word nor in tongue, but by action and truth.